-- The Local Government Surplus Trust Fund, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act, as provided in Section 163.01, Florida Statutes. - Direct obligations of the U.S. Treasury. - Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency. - Interest-bearing time deposits or savings accounts in qualified public depositories, as defined in Section 280.02, Florida Statutes.
+- Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency. - Interest-bearing time deposits or savings accounts in qualified public depositories, as defined in Section 280.02, Florida Statutes.

 Interest Rate Risk - Interest rate risk is the risk that changes in the interest rates will adversely affect the fair value of an investment.
 The District's policy to limit exposure to declines in fair values of its investment portfolio is to only invest in certain instruments approved by the Board of Supervisors.